theuserge/TheUserge.github.io/deployment.md

 * **OWNER_ID** - Your user id (not username) Get it by using command `/id` on the Group in the reply to your message where Rose Bot was added.

-**Make Sure, you set up these settings while making bot via Bot Father.**
+**Make sure you've set up these settings while making bot via BotFather.**
 1. [Group privacy](https://t.me/usergeot/356150) - Turn this OFF
 2. [Allow groups](https://t.me/usergeot/356614) - Turn this ON
 3. [Inline mode](https://t.me/usergeot/354104) - Turn this ON
-4. Add bot To your Log Channel
+4. Add bot to your Log Channel

 ### 3. DUAL MODE